 There is no doubt that the Roman-German Museum in Cologne proves that the wonderful city was once under Roman rule.

-The modern museum itself stands on the land where the original marvelous mosaic of Dionysius was found.
+The modern museum stands on the land where the original marvelous mosaic of Dionysius was found.

 Dionysius’s mosaic is, perhaps, the museum’s most-prized artifact – and therefore, a must-see attraction.

-Inside the museum, your eyes will be feasting on hundreds of small and large ancient objects.
+Inside the museum, your eyes will feast on hundreds of small and large ancient objects.

-From tiny trinkets to kitchenwares; to pieces of jewelry and toys and tombstones – all gloriously displayed over three floors!
+From tiny trinkets to kitchenwares, to pieces of jewelry, toys, and tombstones – all gloriously displayed over three floors!

-With a large collection of ceramics in all sizes and forms, the Roman-German Museum is a paradise for those who are into them.
+With an extensive collection of ceramics in all sizes and forms, the Roman-German Museum is a paradise for those who are into them.

-Unlike other museums in Germany that are far from the city center, this one is just a few steps from the imposing Koln Cathedral, the city’s number one tourist attraction.
+Unlike other museums in Germany far from the city center, this one is just a few steps from the imposing Koln Cathedral, the city’s number one tourist attraction.

 Though it is around 30-40 minutes walk to the Cathedral, I love it here because the beds are comfortable.
-Each bunk had its own curtains so you can have your own privacy.
-It’s clean and the staff members are friendly.
-I was even allowed to check-in early because the bed/room was already available.
-Or maybe, they just saw my tired eyes and I really needed a rest.
-Since the hostel is around the university area, cheap bars are basically right in every corner.
+Each bunk had its own curtains so you could have your own privacy.
+It’s clean, and the staff members are friendly.
+I was even allowed to check in early because the bed/room was already available.
+Or maybe, they just saw my tired eyes, and I really needed a rest. 😀 Since the hostel is around the university area, cheap bars are on every corner.
 There are a host of restaurants and grocery stores, too.
-For medium-priced accommodations, click here.